bagerard/graphviz-dot-hooks/README.md

 # graphviz-dot-hooks

-This is a [pre-commit hook](https://pre-commit.com/) that uses graphviz python library to validate or render .dot files
+This is a [pre-commit hook](https://pre-commit.com/) that uses graphviz python library to validate and/or render .dot files

 ## Installation